panmar/panmar.github.io/content/code-me-if-you-can.rst

     :alt: Autumn forest
     :align: center

 Some time ago, I started writing down ideas I could implement for fun.
-Here are a few projects to spend those long, autumn nights:
+Here are a few projects to spend those long, autumn nights on:

 * write a `Hack computer <https://en.wikipedia.org/wiki/Hack_computer>`_ emulator
     * inspired by a book `The Elements of Computing Systems: Building a Modern Computer from First Principles <https://www.amazon.com/Elements-Computing-Systems-Building-Principles/dp/0262640686>`_.